 It’s finally spring!
 Time for warmer temperatures, baseball season…and taxes.
 Though the deadline for filing taxes is Monday, April 15, many United States residents have yet to complete theirs.
 If that includes you, there are some things to keep in mind so you’re not scrambling to avoid a penalty for filing late.

-One major tax change affecting employee truck drivers – those who receive a W-2 wage statement each year from their employer – filing their 2018 taxes is the Tax Cuts and Jobs Act (TCJA), which was enacted in December of 2017.
+There is one major tax change affecting employee truck drivers.
+That’s those who receive a W-2 wage statement each year from their employer.
+This change in filing their 2018 taxes is the Tax Cuts and Jobs Act (TCJA), which was enacted in December of 2017.
 It was designed to cut taxes for a majority of taxpayers and eliminated miscellaneous itemized deductions for unreimbursed business expenses.
 Instead of listing your itemized deductions on a Schedule A form, you get a standard deduction of $12,000 (previously $6,350) for single filers and $24,000 (previously $12,700) for married couples filing jointly.